 Heart and Stroke Foundation of Canada http://www.heartandstroke.ca

 Sinus node dysfunction.
 Merck Manual Professional Version website.
-Available at: http://www.merckmanuals.com/professional/cardiovascular-disorders/arrhythmias-and-conduction-disorders/sinus-node-dysfunction.
-Updated September 2017.
-Accessed November 28, 2017.
+Available at: https://www.merckmanuals.com/professional/cardiovascular-disorders/arrhythmias-and-conduction-disorders/sinus-node-dysfunction.
+Accessed September 13, 2021.